ENGGJI/flutterapicallwithbloc/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This is simple hybrid app using flutter in which I implemented the Bloc architecture pattern to separate my business logic from the UI and the repository.
+This app has a single button by clicking on the button(which is an event) a different joke will come.